Polygenic Risk Score Dashboard

 Not every study has downloads.
 Look for a summary statistics link on the study page.
 Larger, more recent studies are more likely to have one.

-The catalog provides both original (author-submitted) and harmonized files.
-Download the harmonized version that ends in h.tsv.gz
+The catalog provides both original and harmonized files.
+Download the harmonized version — it ends in h.tsv.gz.

 Upload Walkthrough